-- (1) A network operator must give the regulator the information about the proposed amounts payable to the network operator for carrying out an infrastructure project that the regulator reasonably requires to exercise the regulator's functions under the Act.
-Part 5. - (2) The information must be given before a revenue determination is made in relation to the network operator. - (3) The network operator must prepare the information in accordance with- - (a) the guidelines published by the regulator about the transmission efficiency test, and - (b) the guidelines published by the regulator under clause 47, and - (c) other requirements notified by the regulator to the network operator. - (4) The regulator must take into account the information given by the network operator when- - (a) calculating the transmission efficiency test, and - (b) making a revenue determination
+- (1) A network operator must give the regulator the information about the proposed amounts payable to the network operator for carrying out an infrastructure project that the regulator reasonably requires to exercise the regulator's functions under the Act, Part 5. - (1A) A network operator who is subject to an authorisation for a contestable augmentation must give the regulator the following information that the regulator reasonably requires to exercise the regulator's functions under the Act, Part 5-

+- (a) information about and obtained from a competitive assessment process, - (b) information relevant to determining an amount under clause 47E(3). - (2) The information must be given before a revenue determination is made in relation to the network operator. - (3) The network operator must prepare the information in accordance with- - (a) the guidelines published by the regulator about the transmission efficiency test, and - (b) the guidelines published by the regulator under clause 47, and - (c) other requirements notified by the regulator to the network operator. - (4) The regulator must take into account the information given by the network operator when- - (a) calculating the transmission efficiency test, and - (b) making a revenue determination